Updated 10/18/2016

 Migrate Disqus Comments from HTTP to HTTPS

-Note: if you are not using the Disqus plugin commenting system, you may skip this section.
+Note: If you are not using the Disqus plugin commenting system, you may skip this section.

-If this is the first time you’ve changed the URL protocol on your website, you may be wondering what happened to your Disqus comments?
 Just like Google, Disqus needs to know about your new address so that all the pages with comments work properly.
 No worries!
 Disqus has a migration tool that helps you to fix this.

 Log into your dashboard at WordPress.com and choose Migration Tools.
 Then click on Upload a URL Map and follow the steps.